kubernetes/website/content/en/blog/_posts/2020-08-17-introducing-hierarchical-namespaces.md

 been a troublesome task.
 One key reason for this is that different organizations use Kubernetes in different ways, and so no one tenancy model is likely to suit everyone.
-Instead, Kubernetes offers you building blocks to create your own tenancy solution, such as Role Based Access Control (RBAC) and Network Policies;
+Instead, Kubernetes offers you building blocks to create your own tenancy solution, such as Role Based Access Control (RBAC) and NetworkPolicies;
 the better these building blocks, the easier it is to safely build a multitenant cluster.